fedotovrr/OpenFontWPFControls/README.md

 ### Virtualizing graphic

-At the moment only the `TextBox` is automatically virtualized when it is passed limited dimensions in `MeasureOverride` (not work if placed in the `StackPanel` or any unbounded control)
+At the moment only the `TextBox` is automatically virtualized when it is passed limited dimensions in `MeasureOverride` (not work if control placed in the `StackPanel` or any unbounded control)

 Drawing area can be bounded `OpenFontWPFControls.Controls.BaseTextControl.DrawingBounds` property